-- Students who have shown an aptitude for art, such as by getting high grades in Junior Cert Art. - Anyone considering a career in a creative discipline such as Architecture, Marketing, Film and Entertainment, Web Design, Fashion, Game Design, or Advertising. - Students who enjoy expressing themselves through art and like to sketch and doodle - Students who are prepared to work hard at developing their artistic talent. - Students who enjoy active learning.
+- Students who have shown an aptitude for art, such as by getting high grades in Junior Cycle Art or who have developed skills in their own time through personal interest and enjoyment. - Anyone considering a career in a creative discipline such as Architecture, Marketing, Film and Entertainment, Web Design, Fashion, Game Design, or Advertising. - Students who enjoy expressing themselves through art and like to sketch and doodle. - Students who are prepared to work hard at developing their artistic talent. - Students who enjoy active learning.